 - To make individual links, tie off one end of a casing.
 Compress the sausage inside it to fill that end link.
 Pinch off a length of link with one hand, and another link with the other to create a second link next to the end sausage.
 Flip this second link over to create the sausage.
 Gently compress the meat in both the end link and this second one.
 Flip the second link over several times to tighten it.
 Move down the coil and create two more links.
 This time, flip the link back toward you to tighten it.
 Repeat this process down the coil until you get to the end.
 Tie off the end link.
 Repeat with all the other casings.

 - Hang your sausages to dry for an hour or more.
-Hang for 1-2 hours at room temperature, or up to overnight where your temperatures are below 55 degrees.
-I use a standard clothes drying rack to hang my links.
+Hang for 1 to 2 hours at room temperature, or up to overnight where your temperatures are below 45°F. I use a standard clothes drying rack to hang my links.
 When the sausages are hanging, use a large needle to pierce any spots on the links where there is air trapped underneath.
 Sterilize the needle in the flames of a gas burner or with a lighter until it glows.
 You need to pierce any trapped air or your links could burst when you cook them.

-- Once the sausages have hung, smoke them for at least 3-4 hours.
-If you hot-smoke your links, pull them when they reach an internal temperature of 150-160 degrees.
-If your links don’t get to that temperature in time, you can either smoke them longer, or you can finish the cooking in an oven set at 200 degrees.
-Once they’re fully cooked, let them cool before freezing.
+- Once the sausages have hung, smoke them for at least 3 to 4 hours.
+If you hot-smoke your links, pull them when they reach an internal temperature of 155°F. If your links don’t get to that temperature in time, you can either smoke them longer, or you can finish the cooking in an oven set at 200°F. Once they’re fully cooked, let them cool before freezing.